hirrolot/metalang99/README.md

 ### Q: Compilation times?

 A: No benchmarks yet but you can take a look at the [CI] or measure compilation time of each test/example separately.
+Currently, compilation times of unsigned integers suffer ([issue 7](https://github.com/Hirrolot/epilepsy/issues/7)).

 [CI]: https://github.com/Hirrolot/epilepsy/actions